6 Interesting Tricks to Fight Excessive Sweating

 1. Drink sage tea

 Sage tea is a natural drink.
 It helps to control your hormonal activity.
-In addition, it also keeps your sweat glands to prevent excessive sweating.

 - 5 tablespoons of dry sage